SciML/Catalyst.jl/docs/src/tutorials/bifurcation_diagram.md

 # Bifurcation Diagrams
 Bifurcation diagrams can be produced from Catalyst generated models through the use of the [BifurcationKit.jl](https://github.com/rveltz/BifurcationKit.jl/) package.
 This tutorial gives a simple example of how to create such a bifurcation diagram.

 First, we declare our model.
-For our example we will use a bistable switch, but which also contains a Hopf bifurcation.
+For this example we will use a bistable switch, but one which also contains a Hopf bifurcation.
 ```@example ex1
 using Catalyst
 rn = @reaction_network begin